codeandtheory/YCharts/README.md

-# YGraphs
+# YCharts

-YGraphs is a light and extensible chart library for Jetpack Compose system.
+YCharts is a light and extensible chart library for Jetpack Compose system.
 It comprises two main modules:

--   `YGraphlib` (Graph components for Jetpack Compose)
+-   `YChartslib` (Graph components for Jetpack Compose)
 -   `app` (sample app to showcase graph components)

 ## Modules